cjchristopher/ffsat/README.md

-# FFSAT: Fast Fourier SAT Solver
+# FFSAT: Fast (GPU Accelerated) Fourier-SAT Solver

-FFSAT is a native pseudoboolean Continuous Local Search (CLS) SAT solver that leverages recent developments in closed-form transformations of various pseudoboolean constraint types into continuous multilinear polynomial (which are linear combinations of Elementary Symmetric Polynomials (ESPs) in number of unique variables of the clause).
-The solver takes advantage of modern automatic differentiation frameworks (JAX) for efficient optimization and can utilize multiple GPUs for fast evaluation of the ESPs via a Discrete Fourier Transform.
-The work that underpins this can be found at [^1][^2], and this repository reuses some code from the latter (heavily reworked).
+FFSAT is a native pseudo-Boolean (PB) Continuous Local Search (CLS) Satisfiability (SAT) solver that leverages recent developments in closed-form transformations of various pseudo-Boolean constraint types into continuous multilinear polynomial on a one-to-one basis.

-## Overview

-This solver transforms traditional discrete SAT problems into continuous optimization problems that can be solved using gradient-based methods.
+The approach takes advantage of the JAX ecosystem, a modern high performance scientific computing framework, leveraging automatic differentiation and efficient optimization for fast distributed GPU kernels.

+This work is based on recent theoretical advances by Kyrillidis *et al*[^1] and a proof-of-concept demonstration by Cen *et al*[^2].
+The code presented here is an implementation from scratch, and supports arbitrary PB-SAT problems that can be expressed in any combination of the constraint types enumerated below.

+A note on naming convention: This does not use *fast Fourier* algorithm.
+The underlying transform is a *Fourier* transform, hence *Fourier SAT*.
+After this transform, this solver utilises a second discrete Fourier transform for fast polynomial evaluation on GPU, from which the *fast* is derived.

 ## Installation